Skip to Main Content

 Online

-This is the seventh installment of our Teaching Public Health series, which began in 2018.
-This year’s program will include a series of discussions that convene contributing authors from the second volume of Teaching Public Health, which is set to be released this fall.
-The additional programs cover the themes of Building Community (Session 2) and Ensuring Currency (Session […]
+This event was the first of three sessions in the seventh installment of our Teaching Public Health series, which began in 2018.
+This session convened contributing authors from the second volume of the book Teaching Public Health and focused on the theme of promoting learning.
+The two additional sessions will cover the themes of Building Community (Session 2) and Ensuring […]

 Past